Consumer feedback and complaints provide an opportunity to observe the quality of health care from the perspective of consumers and carers.

 There are no specific laws in South Australia that require people with HIV or viral hepatitis to disclose their status to sexual partners.
 However, there have been cases in Australia where courts have found that a person knowingly exposed others to HIV or transmitted HIV to others and that person has been prosecuted and jailed.
 These cases have been prosecuted under criminal laws about causing harm to others.

 There are public health laws that require people with any communicable disease, including HIV and viral hepatitis to take 'reasonable steps or precautions' to avoid placing others at risk of contracting that disease.
 If you think you may have put someone else at risk, let them know as soon as possible about post exposure prophylaxis (PEP) for HIV or hepatitis B. Correctly using condoms, sterile injecting practices and practising safer sex would most likely be considered 'reasonable steps or precautions' for the prevention of HIV or viral hepatitis transmission.
 In addition to those precautions, the use of HIV treatments to achieve and sustain an undetectable HIV viral load, thus rendering the person non-infectious would also most likely be considered as a ‘reasonable precaution’ for the prevention of HIV transmission.
-For more information about the use of treatments to achieve an undetectable HIV viral load see the ASHM position statement on Undetectable = Untransmissible.
+For more information about the use of treatments to achieve an undetectable HIV viral load see the U=U: ASHM Guidance for Healthcare Professionals.